-- The Company has contributed CSR amount of ₹172 Lakhs (previous year ₹106 Lakhs) to SHCIL Foundation rendering and receiving of services
+- The Company has contributed CSR amount of ₹172 Lakhs (previous year ₹106 Lakhs) to SHCIL Foundation

 The Company is engaged in the business of eServices, custodial services, retail and other services.
 The Company has transactions with the Government and deals with entities directly or indirectly controlled by the Central/State/UT Governments through its Government authorities, agencies, affiliations and other organizations (collectively referred as "Government related entities").